Skip to page content

 Policies and Procedures

-• All permanent, temporary, and contract staff will be required to undergo information security awareness training at least every fiscal year.
+• All permanent, temporary, and contract staff must undergo information security awareness training at least every fiscal year.

 • Users with access to sensitive data will undergo additional training for handling confidential information at least once every fiscal year.